Coming Aboard S/V Curiosity – What You Need to Know

 Your cabin will sometimes feel cramped and your personal space will be small.
 Sometimes it’s hot, wet, cold or all around miserable weather.
-Other times it’s like something out of a dream, perfect and unbelievable.
-Think of it like camping on the sea with a really nice tent.
+Other times it’s like something out of a dream, with perfect clear blue skies and water.
+Think of it like camping on the sea with a really, really nice tent.

 Being cooped up in a small space will cause us at some point to get irritated with each other.
 There will also be indescribable moments of connection and bonding.
 No matter what, at the end of the journey, we will have stories worthy of sharing for years to come.

 The Best Things in Life are Free

 We typically stay at anchor because it’s free, offers the most privacy and is usually the most scenic.
 Your lovely cabin room complete with ocean view is provided by us.
 A lot of our entertainment and adventures will be based around nature and also free.